sabiha-nib/optimus-ai-init-6.0/README.md

 ## Overview

 This project is a collection of experimental UI designs exploring modern web interactions, scroll-driven animations, and immersive visual storytelling.
 Each page demonstrates different approaches to user experience design.
+This website represents a full research scientific-article on Artificial Intelligence (AI) and its in-depth details.
+With 3 immersive pages, you will be able to find a full-functional detailed experience on Artificial Intelligence.

 ---